ValentinaAng/ML-Zoomcamp-Credit-Approval-API/README.md

 python main.py
 ```

+### Test App

+You can test the application using tools like Postman or Thunder Client.
+Alternatively, you can visit http://localhost:8000/docs to access the automatically generated API documentation.
+This interface allows you to interact with the API endpoints directly in your browser.

+Test data is provided in the `tests/data/test_data.json` file.
+You can copy the data from this file and use it with any of the mentioned testing approaches.

 ## Deployment to AWS Instructions

 1. **Create AWS Account**
 2. **Manage IAM user permissions**
-3. **Install AWS CLI** Installation link: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+3. **Install AWS CLI** - Installation link: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-4. **Configure the AWS CLI** `aws configure`
+4. **Configure the AWS CLI** - using command: `aws configure`
+5. (Optionally) **You can use the commands defined in Taskfile and run them in the terminal**

 **Deploy using Taskfile**
-  - To run tasks separately, use the following command: task <task_name>.
-Additionaly, it can be used to run all three tasks at the same time, with the following command: task full_deploy
+  - To run tasks separately, use the following command: `task <task_name>`.
+Additionally, it can be used to run all three tasks at the same time, with the following command: `task full_deploy`

 The file will:
  - Build Docker image